 Ingredient Notes and Substitutions

-- Spicy Butter Sauce – We used butter, cayenne, ground paprika, and salt, but you can adjust the spices to your taste.
+- Spicy butter sauce: We used butter, cayenne, ground paprika, and salt, but you can adjust the spices to your taste.

 You might notice that the ingredients do not include brown sugar.
 Well, I designed this Nashville Chicken Tenders copycat recipe without sugar.
+But, for a sweeter spicy sauce, add 2 tablespoons of brown sugar to the butter-basting sauce at the end.

 - 11″ – 12″ cast iron skillet (or heavy skillet)